jcrist/msgspec/docs/source/benchmarks.rst

 .. raw:: html

-    <div id="bench-1"></div>
+    <div id="bench-1" style="width:75%"></div>

-From the chart above, you can see that ``msgspec msgpack array-like`` is the fastest method for both serialization and deserialization.
-This makes sense;
-with ``array_like=True`` `msgspec.Struct` types don’t serialize the field names in each message (things like ``"first"``, ``"last"``, …), only the values, leading to smaller messages and higher performance.

-The ``msgspec msgpack`` and ``msgspec json`` benchmarks also performed quite well, encoding/decoding faster than all other options, even those implementing the same serialization protocol.
+From the chart above, you can see that ``msgspec.msgpack`` and ``msgspec.json`` performed quite well, encoding/decoding faster than all other options, even those implementing the same serialization protocol.
 This is partly due to the use of `Struct` types here - since all keys are statically known, the msgspec decoders can apply a few optimizations not available to other Python libraries that rely on `dict` types instead.

 That said, all of these methods serialize/deserialize pretty quickly relative to other python operations, so unless you're counting every microsecond your